 You caused the price of staple foods to wildly fluctuate.

 You let a friend copy your preview DVD of a forthcoming film, and he released it for download on the internet.

 You made jokes about your tutor’s hypothesis that he later found out about.

-PDF version for easy printing: Academic vocab Expressing purpose Cause Effect
+PDF for easy saving and printing: Academic vocab expressing purpose, cause and effect